django-import-export/django-import-export/docs/installation.rst

 Example app
 ===========

-There's an example application that showcases what django-import-export can do.
+There's an example application that showcases what import_export can do.
 It's assumed that you have set up a Python ``venv`` with all required dependencies (from ``test.txt`` requirements file) and are able to run Django locally.